Generic selectors

 20 Best Places to Visit in Lisbon: Top Lisbon Attractions

+Lisbon is a city that’s bursting with life.
+It’s traditional but at the same time very hip.
+It is one of Portugal’s and Europe’s most beautiful and cosmopolitan cities.
 Lisbon is the perfect city to wander around and get lost in.
 Spend time walking through the cobblestone streets, through quaint neighborhoods, you’ll come across a treasure or two.
+I’d suggest booking this Lisbon Full-Day Small Group City Sightseeing Tour which covers the city’s main highlights.
 Here are some of the 20 best places to visit in Lisbon.

 1. Torre de Belém